mohamd7ali/CUDA_Programming/HeatTransformation_TextureMemory/README.md

 - The grid is a matrix of size $N \times N$, where $N = 2^m$, and each array cell represents a cell within the room.
 - The simulation applies the heat transformation formula for 10 iterations by default.
+- You can choose between 1D or 2D texture memory for calculations, depending on speed and suitability for your application.
 - For large grids (`m > 13`), ensure your GPU has sufficient memory.

 ## Author